Draft Day - Assigning shifts on the new schedule

 - Let the workforce add extra considerations ("I want to be on the same shift as my wife" etc)

 - Once you have all of the preference sheets from the workforce, hold a Draft Day.
-This is where the first line supervisors and managers get together to "slot" everyone in.
+This is where the first-line supervisors and managers get together to "slot" everyone in.
 I like doing this with everyone in the same room at the same time.
-This helps to ensure a consistent application of the policies used to put people on crew.
+This helps to ensure a consistent application of the policies used to put people on the crew.
 (Order lunch in).

 - After everyone has been assigned to a shift, take a look at the 15% to 20% that didn't get their first choice (Yes, most will get their first choice).
 Review each decision made to ensure that if an individual comes to ask "Why?" you are able to give them a good answer.

 - Once you slot people in by Preference, Job and Date-of-Hire, you can go back and look at the special requests.
 Do not use a special request to bump a more senior person off of a shift.
 However, if you have two 12-hour Day shifts and Bob wants to work with Tim, you should look to see if they are both on Days and if you can accommodate their request based on skills.
 In short, this is a lower priority but if you can do this, then you should.

 - Once all of the above are satisfied, you may still have holes in your schedule.
 This is likely to be the case if you are moving quickly with the change and the local labor market is tight.
 It can take a long time to find and hire an entire crew.
 By this time, you will be able to tell your new hires what openings you have on each shift.

 As a final note: Do Not implement before you have your crews staffed and trained to a point where they can stand on their own.
 If you implement too early, others will have to come in on overtime to